AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   'programmatically' change verbosities of various domains at once.

 - Protect values that must not be changed from outside by defining variables with priority
-  \alib{config;Priority;Priority::Protected}.
+  \alib{variables;Priority;Priority::Protected}.
 Do this during or right after bootstrap, before variables are used.

 - Apply the previous two steps to one variable to redefine configuration behavior.